chocmake/MGSV-Custom-Texture-Path-Hex-Replacer/README.md

 - [GzsTool (BobDoleOwndU version)](https://github.com/BobDoleOwndU/GzsTool/releases/latest)
 - [XVI32 hex editor](http://www.chmaas.handshake.de/delphi/freeware/xvi32/xvi32.htm)

-> Note: for those who have an older version of BobDoleOwndU's GzsTool (prior to v0.5.2.4b) make sure to grab the latest version linked above otherwise the hashing function won't work.
+> Note: BobDoleOwndU's fork of GzsTool linked above is necessary as it contains a hashing function used by the script that Atvaark's version of GzsTool lacks.
+Make sure to download the version linked.

 ***